 What should I do next?

-CVs are an overview of your skills, attributes, and experience.
-Prospective employers use them when considering who to invite to the interview stage.
 Every CV needs to be tailored to the specific job.
 Now that you’ve used the resources on this page, you are firmly on the road to becoming skilled in the process of writing a tailored – a “winning” – CV.

-More information about different CV formats and useful examples:
+Find out more information about different CV formats and useful examples:

 - The Prospects website has examples of different styles and types of CV, including legal, technical, and teaching.